 4) You can set your preferred Destination for the reduced file by using the Browse button.
 I have a folder on my Desktop called “Conversion” for holding all my renders.
 This setting is remembered once set.

-5) Now toggle the “Toggle Presets” button in the top right and select “iPod” as the default upon which we’ll build a suitable setting.
+5) Now toggle the “Toggle Presets” button in the top right and select “Apple240p30” as the default upon which we’ll build a suitable setting.
+It is in the sub-menu called “Devices”

 |Toggle Presets Menu|